Oussama098/hotel-reservation-system/README.md

 ✅ Complete

-Uses a normalizeDate helper to ensure booking calculations (nights, overlap) rely only on the Year, Month, and Day components, ignoring time stamps.

-Creation/Update

-✅ Complete

 setRoom and setUser both check for existence (by ID).
 If found, they update attributes (price/balance); otherwise, they create new entities.

 Reporting Order